-Essentially a crustless pie, the unique ingredients of this seasonal favorite create a crusty base that is loaded with flavor and fabulous texture.
+Essentially a crustless pie, the unique ingredients in this seasonal favorite create a crusty base that’s loaded with flavor and fabulous texture.
 (For those who need it, there’s an excellent gluten-free option in the recipe notes.)

 Soft foods like mashed potatoes, soup, Jell-O, and ice cream are normally on the menu the day someone gets her wisdom teeth pulled, but I have a clear memory of nibbling on hamburgers and tomato pie.

 It was the summer after my junior year in college, and my cousin Sandy had invited my family over for a cookout the evening of my tooth extraction.
 Sandy is the eldest of four cousins on my dad’s side of the family; they’re all a little older than me, and I always looked up to them.
 There was no way I was going to let some sore gums keep me home.

 Chewing the hamburger with my front teeth was somewhat challenging, but Sandy’s special side dish went down easily.
 It was my first introduction to tomato pie, and I left with recipe in hand.

 Over the years, I made this savory dish many times for family and friends, always to glowing reviews.
 Perhaps I was focusing too much on new recipe creation, because for the last few summers, this seasonal favorite went unmade.
 And then towards the end of last summer, I received an email from my old friend Nancy.